EU sues UK over Gibraltar state aid | DW | 19.03.2021

 Brussels has also denounced the UK's unilateral decision to extend a grace period easing the flow of exports from the rest of Britain to its territory of Northern Ireland.

-The decision by London follows a slowing of food and other key goods from the UK mainland due to complications linked to its new trade deal with the EU.
+The decision by London follows a slowing of exports of food and other key goods from the UK mainland due to complications linked to its new trade deal with the EU.

 The EU said it will take legal action over the UK's move.